Symplectic Hodge Theory on Lie Algebroids: Examples

 \subsection{Six-Dimensional Nilmanifolds}

 Nilmanifolds are homogeneous spaces $N/\Gamma$ where $N$ is a simply connected nilpotent real Lie Group, and $\Gamma$ is a lattice in $N$ of maximal rank.
 Such spaces have been classified up to isomorphism in dimension $6$, and there are $34$ such isomorphism classes.
-It is known \cite{NilpLieAlg} that exactly 26 of the 34 isomorphism classes admit symplectic structures.
+It is known that exactly 26 of the 34 isomorphism classes admit symplectic structures, see \cite{NilpLieAlg}.
 The data of such a space is typically presented by two pieces of information: Its class, given as a $6$-tuple, and its symplectic form.
 For example, the tuple $(0,0,0,0,12,14+25)$ with symplectic form $13+26+45$ conveys the data of the Lie Algebra with dual generators $\{e^i\}_{i=1}^6$ such that

 with symplectic form $\omega = e^1 \wedge e^3 + e^2 \wedge e^6 + e^4 \wedge e^5$.
-Only one of these classes admit a K\"ahler structure, and the other classes have provided interesting (counter)-examples in Symplectic Geometry.
-The fact that the Lie Algebra data is sufficient to classify these is evident in the following theorem: \begin{theorem*}[Nomizu \cite{MR64057}] The deRham complex $\Omega^\bullet(M)$ of a nilmanifold $M=N/\Gamma$ is quasi-isomorphic to the complex $\bigwedge^\bullet \mathfrak{n}^*$ of left-invariant forms on $N$, thus $H_{dR}^\bullet(M) \cong H_{CE}^\bullet(\mathfrak{n})$. \end{theorem*} Examining the maps $[L]^k:H^{3-k}(\mathfrak{n}) \ra H^{3+k}(\mathfrak{n})$ where $[\alpha] \mapsto [\omega^k \wedge \alpha ]$ for $k=1,2,3$ allows to check when Theorem \ref{AlgebroidWeak} holds.
+Only one of these classes admit a K\"ahler structure, and the other classes have provided interesting (counter)-examples in symplectic geometry.
+The fact that the Lie algebra data is sufficient to classify these follows from a result of Nomizu. \begin{theorem*}[Nomizu \cite{MR64057}] The deRham complex $\Omega^\bullet(M)$ of a nilmanifold $M=N/\Gamma$ is quasi-isomorphic to the complex $\bigwedge^\bullet \mathfrak{n}^*$ of left-invariant forms on $N$, thus $H_{dR}^\bullet(M) \cong H_{CE}^\bullet(\mathfrak{n})$. \end{theorem*} Examining the maps $[L]^k:H^{3-k}(\mathfrak{n}) \ra H^{3+k}(\mathfrak{n})$ where $[\alpha] \mapsto [\omega^k \wedge \alpha ]$ for $k=1,2,3$ allows to check when Theorem \ref{AlgebroidWeak} holds.
 The first of these maps $[L]^3$ is assured to be an isomorphism by compactness of the nilmanifold, and the remaining two are explicitly calculable given the standard data of a symplectic nilmanifold described above.
 By Poincare\'e Duality, the maps $[L]^k$ are between vector spaces of the same finite dimension, and so being surjective is equivalent to being an isomorphism.
 Only one class will admit all three isomorphisms, as in this setting all three maps being isomorphisms is equivalent to admitting K\"ahler structure \cite{MR993739}.
 Table \ref{NilTable} lists whether or not a given nilmanifold class has maps $[L]^k$ that are isomorphisms; Yes indicating it's an isomorphism, and No indicating it's not an isomorphism.

-\subsection{$E$-manifolds}
+\subsection{\texorpdfstring{$E$}{}-manifolds}

 $E$-manifolds are a generalization of a collection of different geometric settings: $b$-manifolds, $b^m$-manifolds, $c$-manifolds, and Regular Foliations.
 Miranda and Scott have thoroughly explored the cohomology and symplectic geometry of $E$-manifolds in many settings, e.g. \cite{Miranda_2020}.
 The definition given in the above paper of Miranda and Scott of an $E$-manifold is restated here for convenience. \begin{definition} Let $E$ be a locally free submodule of the $C^{\infty}$ module $\mathfrak{X}(M)$ of vector fields on $M$.
 By the Serre-Swan theorem, there is an $E$-tangent bundle ${ }^E T M$ whose sections (locally) are sections of $E$, and an $E$-cotangent bundle ${ }^E T^* M:=\left({ }^E T M\right)^*$.
 We will call the global sections of $\Lambda^p\left({ }^E T^* M\right)$ $E$-forms of degree $p$, and denote the space of all such sections by ${ }^E \Omega^p(M)$.
 If $E$ satisfies the involutivity condition $[E, E] \subseteq E$, there is a differential $d:{ }^E \Omega^p(M) \rightarrow{ }^E \Omega^{p+1}(M)$ given by